 Save money on car insurance by only paying for the amount that you drive.

 It doesn’t make sense that someone who occasionally drives around town pays as much for car insurance as someone who has a two hour commute to work.
-The pay-as-you-go feature, also known as the milage discount, black box insurance or telematics insurance, is available from a handful of insurers.
+The pay-as-you-go feature, also known as the milage discount, usage-based insurance, black box insurance or telematics insurance, is available from a handful of insurers.

 If you want the advantages of comprehensive car insurance while on the road, but you don’t drive enough to make it worth paying full price, consider switching to an insurer with options for paying based on how much you drive.